This is NOT a government website.CaliforniaUCP.org is an independent informational resource.For official services visit californiaucp.dbesystem.com

 Q:Can the visit be done virtually or by phone?

-Federal regulations require an in-person on-site visit.
-Some agencies conducted virtual visits during COVID, but as of 2026, in-person visits are standard practice again.
+Federal regulations contemplate an in-person visit to the principal place of business.
+Some agencies conducted virtual visits during COVID, but as of 2026 in-person visits are standard practice again.
+If travel or access is a genuine obstacle, raise it with your certifying agency rather than assuming a remote option exists.

 Q:What if I work from home?